mrakgr/The-Spiral-Language/readme.md

 ```
 !While((join cond r.get), (r.set <| body r.get))
 ```
 ...is everything in the while loop.
-And...
+Note that since C requires the conditional a single expression the easiest way to achieve that is to stick it in a join point.
+Compiler tends to split expressions into statements during the code generation phase which would spill out of the conditional unless it was lifted into a function.
 ```
 r .get
 ```
-Corresponds to after the while loop...
+Corresponds to after the while loop.
 ```
         long long int var_19 = var_7[0];
         long long int var_20 = var_8[0];